Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 • Fresko Yogurt Bar: For a refreshing treat, visit Fresko Yogurt Bar near the Acropolis Museum.
 Indulge in creamy Greek yoghurt with a variety of toppings.

-• Acropolis of Athens: The ancient citadel featuring the Temple of Athena Nike, the Parthenon, Erechtheion, and other ancient ruins, the Acropolis is Athens’ most iconic landmark.
+• Acropolis of Athens: This ancient citadel featuring the Temple of Athena Nike, the Parthenon, Erechtheion, and other ancient ruins, is Athens’ most iconic landmark.

 • Parthenon: A majestic temple dedicated to the goddess Athena, the Parthenon symbolizes the golden age of Athens and architectural perfection.